FIELD AUDIT · SHUFFLE/MINES

 The verified review relies on cross-validation between brand-published Shuffle documentation, HMAC-SHA256 replay reproduction, the Anjouan iGaming Authority registry, and Stake-published fairness documentation.

-• The Shuffle published per-game RTP for crash, dice, plinko at 99 percent indicates the brand baseline; mines-specific figure pending separate publication.
+• The Shuffle published per-game RTP for crash, dice, plinko at 99 percent indicates Shuffle baseline; mines-specific figure pending separate publication.

 • The Anjouan iGaming Authority registry confirms Shuffle's licensed status.